Back to Blog

 We recommend creating a list of the resources you think would be beneficial to your sales team.
 Then, evaluate whether you already have a resource or would need to create one.
 Don’t forget to consider assets that are being used in one-off cases, or address some (but not all) of a need.

-Now, it’s time to actually create or enhance the resources you’ve identified in your customer journey mapping and sales training program creation.
 It can be difficult to prioritize the most important content, but again, the sales team’s current processes can be a signal.
 Ask your sales team what tools, resources, or documents they’ve created for themselves.
 These valuable tools have proven their importance, and are likely to be a high-impact starting point.

 Finally, ensure that your market team reviews all existing resources to make sure they’re integrated and on-brand.

-Now, it’s time to ensure that your sales process is as efficient as possible.
+It’s time to ensure that your sales process is as efficient as possible.
 For many, this means automation and technology.

 You'll also need an easy, seamless system to organize your sales resources and support your entire sales enablement program.
 This could look as simple as a shared drive or folder system, or as complex as a dedicated software.

-Step 6: Sales Coaching
+Step 6: Foster Cross-Departmental Collaboration and Feedback with Sales Coaching

 Studies show successful coaching can improve conversion rates by as much as 29%, and companies that focus on coaching can expect a massive 353% return on their investment.